Catalog Year: 2016-2017

 Neurophilosophy is the study of foundational assumptions of neuroscientific theory and practice through the lens of arguments about mechanism, causation, and intervention with particular emphasis on the philosophy of science.
 Students study, analyze, and evaluate philosophical arguments concerning reductive accounts of perception, action and consciousness, accounts of representation and processes in neuroscience, foundational assumptions of brain-imaging technologies, and debates about functions and structures in the brain.
 Students also reflect upon how findings in neuroscience appertain to traditional philosophical questions concerning mental causation, morality, language, consciousness, selfhood, freedom, moral responsibility, and the existence of souls and God.
 Prerequisite: a previous course in philosophy or consent of instructor.

 An advanced seminar in philosophy for senior majors in philosophy and in philosophy and religious studies.
-Topics are chosen by the faculty member teaching the seminar.
-This course may be taken by senior philosophy majors or senior philosophy and religious studies majors in lieu of the senior thesis.
+Topics are chosen by the faculty members teaching the seminar.
+This course may be taken by senior philosophy majors or philosophy and religious studies majors in lieu of the senior thesis.

 A topics course in philosophy studying selected major philosophers or philosophical concerns.
 This course can be repeated for additional credits as long as the section topics are different.
 Recent topics include Poverty Studies, New Philosophy of Science, Spinoza, Ethics and Commerce, Philosophy of Psychology and Early Medieval Philosophy.
 Please consult the online course schedule for current offerings of this course.
 Prerequisite: Previous experience in philosophy or consent of instructor.

 Students in consultation with a professor research, write, and defend a substantial paper on a topic of their choosing.
 Open only to philosophy and to philosophy and religious studies majors in the senior year.

 Let Us Know!